Entrepreneurs aren't just born — they're made. UND's Middleton School of Entrepreneurship

 sustainability, UAS, and new product development.

-This program is accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
+The entrepreneurship major is accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
 Accreditation by AACSB

 International puts the Nistler CoBPA in the top 5% of business schools in the world.

-UND's Entrepreneurship Degree
+Business Entrepreneurship Degree

 Work with real businesses, solving real problems, at a for-credit internship.